Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 Here, $I_0$ is the intensity of the illuminating neutron beam, $\rho({\bf r}_{\perp},z)$ is assumed to only be non-zero in the volume $-T\le z\le 0$, and $\rho_{\perp}({\bf r}_{\perp})$ is the projected density:

 Assuming all streamlines of the neutron current density in the slab $-T \le z \le 0$ to be almost parallel with the $z$ axis, we can invoke the paraxial form of the continuity equation implied by the time-independent Klein--Gordon equation.
-Known as the transport-of-intensity equation \cite{teague1983} in a phase-retrieval context, this is:
+Known as the transport-of-intensity equation \cite{teague1983} in a phase-retrieval context, this paraxial time-independent special case of Madelung's ``hydrodynamical'' formulation of quantum mechanics \cite{Madelung1926} is: